cmlibs/zinc/docs/CMGUI_graphics.rst

   * Constant radius: This allows you to set the radius of the cylinders, in the units of the coordinate system.
   * Scalar radius: This check box will activate a drop-down menu allowing you to select which field will be used to scale the radius of the cylinders.
 It will also activate a text box in which you can enter the scale factor, or how the scale field will scale the radius.
   * Circle discretization: This sets the number of sides used to render the cylinders in the 3D window.
-  * Texture coordinates: This check box activates a drop-down menu that allows you to select which field will be used to position any textures applied by the material setting.
+  * Texture coordinates: This drop-down menu allows you to select which field will be used to position any textures applied by the material setting.

 * **surfaces**